 HISTORY OF OCTOBER: THE PUMPKIN SPICE SAGA

 The first day of the year that this popular drink goes on sale has varied from year to year.
 This is related to, but dissimilar to what is called Christmas Creep.
-Christmas shopping and decorations used to go up the day after Thanksgiving; then it moved to immediately after Halloween, now you can find Christmas merchandise in Costco in September.
+Christmas shopping and decorations — back in more civilized times — used to go up the day after Thanksgiving; then it moved to immediately after Halloween, now you can find Christmas merchandise in Costco in September.
 Pumpkin Spice Latte (PSL), according to climate scientists, appears instead to suffer from PSL Drift.

-But wait, Dunkin’ Donuts this year announced that its fall menu launches on August 21 with Pumpkin with the possibility of 8 early cities who are changing their names from Dunkin’ to Pumpkin’.
-It’s PSL War!
+But wait, Dunkin’ Donuts last year announced that its fall menu launched on August 21 with Pumpkin with the possibility of 8 early cities who are changing their names from Dunkin’ to Pumpkin’.

-With over 424 million sold (shades of McDonald’s, which itself recently brought back its McCafe Pumpkin Spice Latte) PSL has become a cult, like buying Apple products, and there is even an official Twitter account with 110 thousand followers: @TheRealPSL.
-It has its own hashtag #PSL.
+With over 424 million sold (shades of McDonald’s, which itself recently brought back its McCafe Pumpkin Spice Latte), an annual run-rate of 20 million cups, and sales of over $1.5B, PSL has become a cult — like buying Apple products — and there is even an official Twitter account with 96 thousand followers: @TheRealPSL.
+It has its own hashtag: #PSL.
 And let’s face it, when you’ve got your own hashtag, you’ve essentially made it.